nantunes/pentaho-viz-sandbox/docs/platform/visual/index.md

 The Pentaho Visualization API comes with a set of stock visualizations, covering the most common chart-types.
-Most stock visualizations are based on the [CCC](http://community.pentaho.com/ctools/ccc/) chart library, which means that the stock visualizations are _super-configurable_ to suite your organization's preferred style.
+Most stock visualizations are based on the [CCC](http://community.pentaho.com/ctools/ccc/) charting library, which means that the stock visualizations are _super-configurable_ to suite your organization's preferred style.

 # Creating a visualization